FernandoSchett/how_fernando_works/README.md

 ## Work Process 💪:

 As a programmer, I follow a systematic and efficient work process that allows me to deliver high-quality software solutions.
 Here's a glimpse into my typical workflow:

-Understanding the requirements: I begin by thoroughly understanding the project requirements, ensuring clarity and alignment with stakeholders.

-### Design and planning:

-I carefully design the architecture and plan the implementation strategy, considering scalability, maintainability, and performance.

-### Coding:

-With the plan in place, I dive into coding, leveraging my expertise in various programming languages and frameworks.
-I maintain clean and readable code, following industry best practices and coding standards.

-### Testing and debugging:

-Quality is of utmost importance to me, so I extensively test my code, using both manual and automated testing techniques.
-I pay attention to edge cases and handle exceptions gracefully, ensuring a robust and reliable application.

-### Collaboration and version control:

-Throughout the development process, I actively engage in collaboration, working alongside other team members, sharing ideas, and leveraging version control systems like Git to manage code changes effectively.

-### Documentation:

-I believe in the power of well-documented code.
-I ensure that my projects are accompanied by clear and comprehensive documentation, making it easier for other developers to understand and contribute.

-### Continuous learning:

-Technology is constantly evolving, and I embrace this by continuously updating my skills and staying up-to-date with the latest industry trends.
-I enjoy learning new languages, frameworks, and tools that can enhance my development process.

 ## Commits ✅: